A Boulder Around the Seasons

 A Bumper Crop of Edible Mushrooms

-Fungi support the health of forests and can survive fire.
+Scientists have verified that fungi can support the health of forests and survive fire.
 They have been used to control insect pests and to clean up plastic and organic waste.
-No doubt our appreciation for fungi will increase as we learn more about what they can do.
+No doubt we will discover more about their many benefits and possible uses for fungi as we learn more about them.